Get answers to your questions about producer responsibility on packaging

 Manufacturer: Any physical or legal person who:

-1. (a) manufactures packaging or filled packaging,
+(a) manufactures packaging or filled packaging

-c) provides packaging or refilled packaging to a micro-enterprise that has the packaging designed or manufactured under its own name or trademark when it comes to transport packaging, recycled packaging, primary production packaging or service packaging.
+c) provides packaging or refilled packaging to a micro-enterprise that has the packaging designed or manufactured under its own name or trademark when it comes to transport packaging, recycled packaging, primary production packaging or grouped packaging.

 An importer is any physical or legal person established in the EU who makes packaging, or filled packaging, from a third country available on the EU market.